docktor-v/GPS_POI_to_Google_DIrections_Parser_App/readme.md

 POI: Points of Interest

-This app will take a simple .csv POI file which is parsed into a table.
-Included is a search bar to search within the table.
-Values in the table are selectable.
-Once selected, a link will activate which will give you directions to the point selected, from your current location, to the GPS coordinates of the selected point.
+This windows based JavaFX application is intended to convert a simple .csv POI file into a searchable table, and then allow the user to select the elements of the table.
+Once an element (individual POI) is selected, a hyperlink is generated which gives directions to the POI from your current location to the POI location.

 A sample table of data is included.

 Look at the Sample data file to understand how to format your data.
 It should be very similar to the sample.